trco/django-bootstrap-modal-forms/README.rst

 3. Class-based view
 *******************

-Define a class-based view that processes the form defined in #1 and uses the template defined in #2.
+Define a class-based view TestFormView that processes the form defined in #1 and uses the template defined in #2.
+Define also the success_url for TestFormView and separate SuccessView with your own success.html.

 .. code-block:: python

     views.py

     from django.shortcuts import render
+    from django.urls import reverse_lazy
+    from django.views.generic.base import TemplateView
     from django.views.generic.edit import CreateView

     from .forms import TestForm